Inside: Important house rules for teenagers in 2024.

 I know that it can be a bit uncomfortable to set boundaries with children as they get older.
 But take it from me, a recently former teen…they actually help a lot in the long run.
 Now that I am an adult, I am grateful for the rules that my mother set.

-So the list below is full of ideas that will help you and your teens maintain a balanced and safe household in 2023.
+So the list below is full of ideas that will help you and your teens maintain a balanced and safe household.

 Rule 1: Keep Common Areas Tidy and Free of Clutter